WASHINGTON — The U.S. House Agriculture Committee on Monday accomplished marking up its part of the $3.5 trillion reconciliation package deal.

 The $66 invoiceion agriculture measure handed alongside celebration strains in a 27-24 vote.
 It is going to be mixed with completely different parts of The huge reconciliation invoice being written by completely different committees as Democrats undertake A critical rewrite of U.S. social coverage.

-House Agriculture Committee Chairman David Scott, (D-Ga.), said that it’s important for Congress to dedicate money to local climate change prevention, and he pointed to the fires That are presently ravaging the West.
+House Agriculture Committee Chairman David Scott, D-Ga., said it’s important for Congress to dedicate money to local climate change prevention, and he pointed to the fires That are presently ravaging the West.

 A great portion of the funds Can be dedicated to local climate change options and prevention.